Silicon pinhole strip defects and their impact on ATLAS Inner Tracker HV current measurement: Locating pinhole-like connections

 Leakage current is not sufficiently high to affect front-end measurements during normal testing conditions on a typical assembled module.
 However, the leakage current naturally increases due to irradiation during operations.
 It is possible to reach currents significant enough to impact the front-end operations by either exposure to the higher than nominal fluence or warmer temperatures at nominal end of life fluence \cite{Affolder_2021}.
 Alternatively, one can apply light exposure until gain measurements for channels with pinholes are noticeably decreased.
-To test this technique, the leakage current was artificially increased by shining a light source on the sensors.
+Unlike the previous method, this technique potentially allows the identification of individual channels with pinholes.
+To test this, the leakage current was artificially increased by shining a light source on the sensors.
 The light source was oriented so that the coverage of the strips would be more or less uniform.
 The light intensity was adjusted to give values of 300 uA - 1000 uA for the total sensor leakage current.
 With 2560 strip channels and assuming uniform light illumination, this would therefore correspond to 117 - 390 nA per strip on average.
 The strip currents were further corrected for the degree of light screening of a strip by the flex circuits on top, which moved the maximum value in this range to over 500 nA for fully exposed strips.

 Out of the 2560 channels, only two channels, 386 and 390 exhibited a dependence on the leakage current, with a characteristic gain reduction at higher current levels (Figure \ref{fig:gain_vs_current_91}).
 Both channels were located on chip 3, in agreement with the previous tests from switching the ABC input calibration.